MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 # Publish your extension

 After you have completed development and testing of your extension, you may be ready to distribute your extension using the Microsoft Edge add-ons catalog.
-Alternatively, if you have an existing chromium extension that you want to make available to Microsoft Edge users, you may port your existing Chromium extension to Microsoft Edge.
+Alternatively, if you have an existing chromium extension that you want to make available to Microsoft Edge users, you may [port your existing Chromium extension][PortChromiumExtension] to Microsoft Edge.

 Publishing your extension to the Microsoft Edge add-ons catalog increases the reach of your extension and makes it available for end users.
 This article provides a walkthrough of the process involved in submitting your extension to the Microsoft Edge add-ons catalog.

 ## Before you begin

 At this point, you should have a working prototype of your extension ready.
-For information on how to create an extension, refer to [Getting started tutorial][ExtensionsGettingStarted].
+For information on how to create an extension, refer [Getting started tutorial][ExtensionsGettingStarted].

 To publish your extension to Microsoft Edge add-ons website, you must have an active developer account on [Partner Center][MicrosoftPartnerCenter].
 To open a new developer account and register to the Microsoft Edge add-ons program, follow the process mentioned in the [Developer registration][DeveloperRegistration] guide.